 An initial grant was provided by EMG Group.
-Founded by Drs Daan Elffers in 2004, EMG is an international award-winning advisory firm for Corporate Sustainability & Social Responsibility headquartered in the Netherlands, with a regional office in the UAE.
+Founded by Drs Daan Elffers in 2004, EMG is an international award-winning advisory firm for Corporate Sustainability & Social Responsibility headquartered in the Netherlands.
 EMG’s Advisory Board is chaired by HH Prince Pieter-Christiaan van Oranje-Nassau.

 Additionally, the IRI is being funded by private donations and sponsorships from organizations and individuals with the same core values as the IRI.
 After the reporting framework is established, the IRI will be funded through training, registration and certification fees.